mbraak/jqTree/docs/_entries/node/getnextvisiblenode.md

 ---
-title: getPreviousNode
+title: getNextVisibleNode
-name: node-functions-getpreviousnode
+name: node-functions-getnextvisivlenode
 ---

-Return the previous node in the tree.
+Get the next visible node in the tree.
+Does the same as using the _down_ key.

 Returns a node or null.

 {% highlight js %}
-var node = node.getPreviousNode();
+var node = node.getNextVisibleNode();
 {% endhighlight %}